< Emily S Barrett Ph.D. EOHSI Directory | EOHSI

-Associate Professor Rutgers University- School of Public HealthEOHSI – Environmental and Population Health Bio-Sciences
+George G. Rhoads Endowed Legacy Professor Vice Chair, Department of Biostatistics and Epidemiology – Epidemiology Concentration Director – Rutgers School of Public HealthEOHSI – Environmental and Population Health Biosciences Division

 Photo of Emily S Barrett Ph.D.